Tel.: +1 (617) 627-3402

-I will not have office hours during fall 2021 since I am on sabbatical, but I am happy to meet any time, and I am easily reachable by e-mail, Zoom, or Skype.
+I will not have office hours during fall 2021 since I am on sabbatical, but I am happy to meet any time.
+I am easily reachable by e-mail, Zoom, or Skype.
 Please let me know if you’d like to meet!

 Here is a congratulations video for the class of 2021!
 Check out minute 3:56, and you’ll see that the math department is represented!

 Tufts students are awesome, and the class of 2020 was not able to graduate in person.
 Check out the Math Department Congratulations Video!!

 - Here is the video for a talk in Vienna in 2021 on work with colleagues, James Webber and Eric Miller of the Tufts ECE department.

 - Here are the slides for a purer talk and here are slides a more applied talk on our analysis of artifacts in limited data X-ray CT with Leise Borg, Jurgen Frikel, Jakob Jorgensen.
 Both were given at the SIAM Imaging Sciences Meeting, June 2018, Bologna.
 Here is a preprint of the article.